Two industrial units could replace Reading’s Brunel Retail Park.

 It says Reading suffers a shortage of last mile urban logistics units.

-Fletcher Rae UK has been appointed architect and masterplanner for the scheme.
+Fletcher Rae UK is architect and masterplanner for the scheme.
 TTP Consulting is transport planner.

 © Thames Tap (powered by ukpropertyforums.com).